Steam, scrub, soap suds and a silky massage. Ahhhh…

 An attendant next scrubs you down from head to foot with an exfoliating goatskin mitt until your skin is baby smooth.

-Now comes the dreamy part – from what looks like a pillowcase, your attendant squeezes huge clouds of tiny soap bubbles all over you, covering you in a comforter of fluffy softness, as you’re lying on warm marble.
+From what looks like a pillowcase, your attendant squeezes huge clouds of tiny soap bubbles all over you, covering you in a comforter of fluffy softness – all while you’re lying on warm marble.

-Finally you’re massaged with soapy foam.
+Last is the soap massage, where you’re massaged with all that soapy foam.

-After our two-hour hammam treatment, we felt as if we could float away – light in body and spirit.
+After our two-hour hammam treatment, we felt as if we could float away – light in body and spirit!

-Women and men:
+Women and men

 Aya Sofya Hamam